 18 On 6 July 2001, the Finance Committee approved a commitment of \$5,000,000,000 to provide post-secondary education providers with interest-free loans to meet their start-up expenses for launching accredited post-secondary education programmes.
 The loans are repayable in ten equal annual instalments starting one year after the date of the final drawdown.
-The estimated payments and repayments in 2007-08 are \$642,433,000 and \$201,484,000 respectively.
-The estimated payments in 2008-09 are \$863,078,000 and \$208,086,000 respectively.
+On 23 May 2008, the Finance Committee approved modification of the scheme with effect from the 2008/09 academic year by expanding the scope of the scheme to offer loans to course providers of full-time locally-accredited self-financing post-secondary programmes for enhancing teaching and other ancillary facilities.
+In addition, existing borrowing institutions with medium-term loan approved before 23 May 2008 may apply for an extension of the loan repayment period from no more than ten years to no more than 20 years if they have proven financial difficulties, but subject to the payment of interest at the no-gain-no-loss rate after the interest-free period in the first ten years.
+The estimated payments and repayments in 2008-09 are \$663,078,000 and \$186,425,000 respectively.
+The estimated payments and repayments in 2009-10 are \$229,167,000 and \$366,707,000 respectively.